 When chainsaws appeared in the 1960s, they replaced axes in forestry work and the axe industry came under immense pressure.
 Sales of axes fell dramatically and many axe forges ceased trading.
 Those who kept going had to rationalise their operation severely to reduce production costs and survive.
 The axes were made as quickly and cheaply as possible, often at the cost of both function and quality.

-Today, production at Gränsfors Bruk looks very different.
+Production at Gränsfors Bruk looks very different now, compared with 50 years ago.
 Professional craftsmanship is allowed to take the time it needs and piecework has been abandoned.
 The most important factor is quality, not quantity.